keiono/prime/README.md

 Getting Started
 -----

-Elsa uses Docker Hub automated builds for production use: [Prime on Docker Hub](https://hub.docker.com/r/cytoscape/prime).
+Prime uses Docker Hub automated builds for production use: [Prime on Docker Hub](https://hub.docker.com/r/cytoscape/prime).

 You will need a Docker daemon to deploy the app.
 Once you have docker installed, run: